 - 1. After successful login at Step 1, you will be able to see all the companies "EVEN" in which you are holding shares and whose voting cycle and General Meeting is in active status. - 2.
-Select "EVEN" of company for which you wish to cast your vote during the remote e-Voting period and casting your vote during the General Meeting.
-For joining virtual meeting, you need to click on "VC/OAVM" link placed under "Join General Meeting". - 3.
+Select "EVEN" of company for which you wish to cast your vote during the remote e-Voting period. - 3.
 Now you are ready for e-Voting as the Voting page opens. - 4.
-Cast your vote by selecting appropriate options i.e. assent or dissent, verify/modify the number of shares for which you wish to cast your vote and click on "Submit" and also "Confirm" when prompted. - 5.
-Upon confirmation, the message "Vote cast successfully" will be displayed.

-- 6. You can also take the printout of the votes cast by you by clicking on the print option on the confirmation page. - 7.
+Cast your vote by selecting appropriate options i.e., assent or dissent, verify/modify the number of shares for which you wish to cast your vote and click on "Submit" and also "Confirm" when prompted. - 5.
+Upon confirmation, the message "Vote cast successfully" will be displayed. - 6.
+You can also take the printout of the votes cast by you by clicking on the print option on the confirmation page. - 7.
 Once you confirm your vote on the resolution, you will not be allowed to modify your vote.